 It's not very polite to call a woman lady.
 Miss is much more polite.
 Ma'am is for older women.
-You can call a man sir, but suff and some they may shall any rid known it's not polite to call a man mister without his last name.
+You can call a man sir, but such acousting and back to be resided out and known it's not polite to call a man mister without his last name.